 Accessing sophisticated applications

 SaaS eliminates the need to purchase, install, update, and maintain software, hardware, and middleware for sophisticated applications.
-Even startups and small businesses can use high-end applications like ERP and CRM at affordable pricing with the help of cloud technology.
+Even startups and small businesses can use high-end applications (like voice over software, IP softwares and CRM software such as Close, Salesforce or Agile) at affordable pricing with the help of cloud technology.